 OK, so if you’re looking to cruise FROM Key West you might be disappointed.

-Other than a handful of smaller day trips around the island, you don’t have many cruise options.
+Other than a handful of smaller day trips around the island, you don’t have many cruise options from the Florida Keys.

-However Key West is a target destination for many cruise lines travelling through the Caribbean.
+However Key West Florida is a target destination for many cruise lines travelling through the Caribbean.

 Sure, you won’t have more than a few hours to try and cover as many places on this list as you can.